 Batman: Arkham Knight - Review

 A decade after Batman: Arkham Asylum came out for the PS3 and XBOX 360, I finally played the last game in the Batman Arkham trilogy series.
 I had a blast with Arkham Asylum, to the point that it was the first game I went through the trouble of getting 100% of the trophies.
-I also had a great time with the sequel, Arkham City, which was a noteworthy expansion upon the original game’s mechanics and storyline.
+I also had a great time with the sequel, Arkham City, which was a noteworthy expansion of the original game’s mechanics and storyline.
 I skipped Arkham Origins, which apparently had little to do with the other games, and instead held out for Arkham Knight.
 However, I still ended up waiting a few years after it was released to play it, due to the blowback that the game got for its performance issues on PC.
 So, now that I recently upgraded my system to handle whatever nonsense the game was known for, I finally gave it a shot and saw the Arkham series to its conclusion.

 20200425184333_1.jpg